VAT margin scheme introduced by HM Revenue and Customs for second hands goods businesses.

 Calculate the VAT under the scheme

-Contact HMRC directly if you have any questions about second hands goods VAT scheme.
+Contact HMRC directly if you have any questions about the second-hand goods VAT scheme.

 Other VAT schemes

 There are other VAT schemes available for businesses in the United Kingdom.
-Most popular VAT schemes for small businesses are cash accounting and annual accounting schemes.
+The most popular VAT schemes for small businesses are cash accounting and annual accounting schemes.

-VAT cash accounting is beneficial for small businesses who grant credit terms to its customers because your business does not have to pay HMRC before you actually received the cash from your customers.
+VAT cash accounting is beneficial for small businesses that grant credit terms to their customers because your business does not have to pay HMRC before you actually received the cash from your customers.

-Whereas for VAT annual accounting your business only have to submit a VAT return once a year.
+Whereas for VAT annual accounting your business only has to submit a VAT return once a year.